Festival preview: 10 shows & workshops to check out at Les Rencontres d’Arles this summer

 Film still from the video Cartographie du corps.
 Susan Meiselas & Marta Gentilucci

 To be a woman is a complicated thing.
 Always too much, never enough, and between the prison bars of perfection, we must also stay eternal.
-In Cartographies du Corps, Susan Meiselas and Marta Gentilucci explore the concept of aging, presenting the idea that to do so is sacred—but not lacking in vivacity.
+In Cartographies du Corps, Susan Meiselas and Marta Gentilucci the of aging, presenting the idea that to do so is sacred—but not lacking in vivacity.

 “Meiselas and Gentilucci partnered to capture in images and sound the vital force that inhabits these bodies, the intensity of their past lives and the enduring hope of the life that remains to be lived, against the representation of old age as the absence of opportunity, or even illness, loneliness, and deprivation.”